-If there are multiple property owners of a single property, grants will be allocated according to ownership share in a property.
+Grants will be allocated according to ownership share in the property if there are multiple property owners.
 The grant amount will be equal to the amount of rent waived per eligible tenancy, up to $3,000.
 A rent waiver is where some, or all, of the rent owed for an agreed period of time is never paid.

-Example: Three part-owners hold equal shares in a rental property and provided $2,400 rent relief through the Commercial Tenancy Relief Scheme for the period 1 January to 28 March 2021.
+Example: Three part-owners hold equal shares in a rental property and provided $2,400 rent relief through the CTRS for the period 1 January to 28 March 2021.
 Each part-owner is entitled to one third of the $2,400 grant, i.e. $800 each.

-The Victorian Government is also offering Land Tax Relief for landlords.
-For information, visit State Revenue Office - Coronavirus land tax relief.
+For information about Land Tax Relief for landlords, visit State Revenue Office - Coronavirus land tax relief.

 Who can apply for this grant?

-- have total taxable landholdings of less than $3 million, including part holdings but excluding principal place of residence; where a property is held on trust, the total taxable landholdings of the trust must be less than $3 million
+- be a landlord with total taxable landholdings of less than $3 million, including part holdings but excluding principal place of residence, or where a property is held on trust, the total taxable landholdings of the trust must be less than $3 million

 - be able to confirm property ownership by Customer Number shown on the State Revenue Office Land Tax Assessment Notice or by a 2020-21 Municipal Rates Notice